baio/exclusible/README.md

 Subscription to `kraken ws api` would be establish only if some client is connected to the application, once client disconnected kraken connection also would be closed

-All application clients would be subscribed to the same kraken stream
+All application clients are subscribed to the same kraken stream

 ## Project structure